JHU-PL-Lab/www-pl/contact.md

 ### Office Hours

 They will be posted on Campuswire along with Zoom room information.
-All office hours will be held in Zoom.
+All office hours will be held in Zoom and will commence on Monday of the second week of classes.